 - Injuries from long-term entrapment if an elevator car is stuck between floors for an extended time

 A victim of an elevator accident must prove that the defendant owed a duty of care to prevent elevator-related injuries, breached that duty in some way, and directly caused the plaintiff’s claimed damages.
 An elevator injury may result in severe injuries including bone fractures, traumatic brain injuries, and psychological distress from isolation and entrapment.
-The right attorney can help a plaintiff claim compensation for these damages as well as lost income from time missed from work.
+The right elevator accident lawyer can help a plaintiff claim compensation for these damages as well as lost income from time missed from work.

 Illinois follows a comparative negligence law, meaning a plaintiff could potentially lose a portion of his or her settlement or case award if the plaintiff contributed to his or her damages in any way.